Shaikh-Javeriya/AtliQMart_Sales_Campaign_Analysis/README.md

    - Load the CSV files into the respective tables.

 2. **Run SQL Queries**:
-   - Use `script1.sql` for ad-hoc queries and insights.
+   - Use `Script1.sql` or `Script1.pdf` for ad-hoc queries and insights.

 3. **Explore the Dashboard**:
    - Open the `.pbix` file in Power BI to interact with the dashboard.